The difference between popular fiction and literary fiction is subtle but unmistakable.

 You will never, for example, find a more thorough or more insightful study of the criminal mind than Raskalnikov, in Crime and Punishment.
 Even Macbeth is second.

 This sort of treatment of theme doesn’t exist in pure genre fiction.
-The moment the genre writer begins to treat a subject on this level and with this kind of depth is the moment the genre writer begins to cross over into the literary.
+The moment the genre writer begins to treat a subject on this level and with this kind of depth and seriousness is the moment the genre writer begins to cross over into the literary.